How Do Doctors Know If Someone Has Schizophrenia?

 Subtypes of Schizophrenia

 Residual schizophrenia.
-Symptoms have greatly improved but the patient still has mild symptoms or only symptoms such as:
+Although a person’s symptoms have greatly improved, they still have mild symptoms or only symptoms such as:

 - Lack of energy and motivation